 - Hydrogen Peroxide is also a good alternative to get rid of mold and musty smell in the closet.
-Applied a few drops to the impacted area and start scrubbing in a circular motion.
+Applied a few drops to the affected area and start scrubbing in a circular motion.

-Clean the affected area thoroughly until there are no signs of mold and mildew left in the closet.
+- Clean the affected area thoroughly until there are no signs of mold and mildew left in the closet.
 Remember to wear rubber gloves and a face mask to avoid direct contact with the fungus.

-Is Mold in Closet Dangerous?
+Is Mold in Closet Dangerous And Make You Sick?